Bill Cosby Said He Is Not Actually Going To Host A "Sexual Assault Tour"

-Bill Cosby on Tuesday said he has no plans to host town hall meetings on how to avoid being accused of sexual assault just days after his two spokespeople said he would.
+Bill Cosby on Tuesday said he has no plans to host town hall meetings on how to avoid being accused of sexual assault, just days after his two spokespeople said he would.

 "The current propaganda that I am going to conduct a sexual assault tour is false," Cosby wrote on Twitter.